JohnyProduction/loyalty-program-app/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Development

+To add a new version, you need to:

+- create your feature/changes/fix/hotfix branch, eg. `feature/main-page`
+- change version included in `package.json` according to semantic versioning.
+- add a new record to `CHANGELOG.md`.
+- create your pull request and merge into `master` branch using `squash and merge` method.

 ## Learn More